Design a kitchen in Japanese style with AI

 • Mixing shiny black lacquer with matte black — pick one finish.

-Adapting Japanese to a Small Kitchen
+Adapting Japanese style to a small kitchen

-Small-space cheat.
+Small-space comparison.
 Ask for 'minimalist open shelving' — and keep the shelf content to a few intentional items.
 The style's identity is tied to how few things are visible at once; over-styled shelves push the result toward Scandinavian, which is not the same look.

 Japanese vs. Modern

-See Modern Kitchen →
+See Modern for a kitchen →

 Japanese vs. Scandinavian

-See Scandinavian Kitchen →
+See Scandinavian for a kitchen →

 What is a Japanese kitchen?